 Common Claims of Inadequate Representation

-As previously discussed, not every action or inaction is necessarily a violation of a defendant's right to adequate representation.
-However, there are some common claims that would usually unfairly prejudice a case.
+Not every action or inaction is a violation of a defendant's right to adequate representation.
+However, some common claims would prejudice a case in an unfair manner.
 These include an attorney's failure to:

 - Investigate a case